 Apparel brand Bombas is known for two things: comfy, colorful socks and giving back to those in need.

-In fact, community service is baked into their mission, with a promise to donate one new new piece of clothing for every purchase.
+In fact, community service is baked into their mission, with a promise to donate one new piece of clothing for every purchase.
 To date, they’ve donated over 42 million clothing items through more than 3,000 giving partners across the country.

 Along with its philanthropic efforts, the startup is often lauded as a shining example of direct-to-consumer marketing and e-commerce done right.
 This year has been no exception.
 Despite COVID-related setbacks, Bombas remained agile, expertly adapting to unexpected challenges and launching new digital campaigns.